-How Black Sabbath’s ‘Headless Cross’ Began Their Downward Spiral
+How Black Sabbath’s ‘Headless Cross’ Began a Downward Spiral

-These songs ranged from widescreen, malevolent doom anthems like the title track, “Kill in the Spirit World” and the positively awesome “When Death Calls” (featuring a guitar solo by Queen’s Brian May), to comparatively streamlined modern metal juggernauts like “Devil & Daughter,” “Call of the Wild” and “Black Moon” — all of which benefited from excellent keyboard shadings courtesy of longtime Sabbath sideman Geoff Nicholls and inventive bass lines from jazz-trained session ace Laurence Cottle (later replaced by Whitesnake alum Neil Murray for touring purposes).
+It all benefited from excellent keyboard shadings courtesy of longtime Sabbath sideman Geoff Nicholls and inventive bass lines from jazz-trained session ace Laurence Cottle – though he was later replaced by Whitesnake alum Neil Murray for touring purposes.
 Capping it all off was a rare detour into acoustic guitars by Sabbath lynchpin Iommi, who blended them with his patented cyclopean power chords for the exquisite album closer "Nightwing."

 Headless Cross went on to earn Black Sabbath some of their best critical reviews in years.
 Unfortunately, however, subpar marketing efforts and widespread distribution issues seriously hampered the album's prospects in America and other key territories.
 As a result, a project that under more favorable circumstances might have constituted something of a comeback, instead became a well-kept secret.

 Black Sabbath’s return to total respectability would have to wait.

 Top 10 Reunion Tours

 Was Black Sabbath’s ‘Never Say Die!’
 Doomed to Fail?